DOI-USGS/planetary-sdi/content/europa/get_involved.md

 {{< tab "Data Providers">}}
 ## Who is this section for?
-If you run a server or a data clearing house and would like to make ESDI compliant data available, this is the place to start.
+If you run a server or a data clearing house and would like to make Europa SDI compliant data available, this is the place to start.
 {{< /tab >}}

-{{< tab "ESDI Evangalizers" >}}
+{{< tab "Evangalizers" >}}
 ## Who is this section for?
 If you are excited about Europa spatial data, metadata, standards, and/or data analysis, **and** you like to communicate with others about how you are using your skills, this is the place to start.